 Vergänglichkeit – Transience by D.I.
 Jolly

 Morgan liked those kinds of memories, the fun in-between moments when small insights brought a new perspective on life and how he viewed it.
 Even if it was just something silly.
-His smile faded as his eye refocused on the words and he fell back into the story he was reading and time passed until he slowly closed his eyes and let the book fall gently against his chest.
+His smile faded as his eye refocused on the words and he fell back into the book he was reading.
+Time passed and slowly he closed his eyes and let the book fall gently against his chest.

 She reached a shaking hand out to touch his cold skin and tears rolled down her cheeks.
 It had happened.
 She sat down in the chair next to his bed, the same chair she had sat in every morning for months while they had their morning conversation and wiping the tears from her eyes.
 She once again remembered how often she’d found him in exactly the same position, and how when she’d wake him, he’d always say the same thing.